 The importance of early intervention in Eating Disorders

-The latest figures for the 12 months to October 2013 have indicated that there were 2,560 admissions for Eating Disorders, an 8% increase from the previous year*.
-Over half of these admissions are for young people age 10 to 19, with a rise of around 15% in this age group, 15 remains the peak age for admission with 245 admissions in this age group.
-Of all admissions over three quarters are for Anorexia Nervosa.
-Interestingly, overall the percentage of admissions for males remains the same as last year at 1 in 9, although for 13 year olds the ratio of boys to girls is much higher at 1 in 4.
+The latest figures for the 12 months to October 2013 have indicated that there were 2,560 admissions for eating disorders, an 8% increase from the previous year*.
+Over half of these admissions are for young people aged 10 to 19, with a rise of around 15% in this age group.
+15 remains the peak age for admission, with 245 admissions in this age group.
+Of all admissions, over three quarters are for anorexia nervosa.
+Interestingly, overall the percentage of admissions for males remains the same as last year at 1 in 9, although for 13 year olds, the ratio of boys to girls is much higher at 1 in 4.

 It is difficult to know whether these figures indicate an increase in the incidence of eating disorders per se or whether they reflect advancements in the understanding and identification of physical risks in severely ill patients.
-I have seen the widespread use of tools such as MARSIPAN (Management of Really Sick Patients with Anorexia Nervosa) and Junior MARSIPAN help to improve the physical monitoring of patients across inpatient and outpatient settings and raise awareness among professionals of when patients need to be referred to hospital.
+I have seen the widespread use of tools such as the Management of Really Sick Patients with Anorexia Nervosa (MARSIPAN) and Junior MARSIPAN help to improve the physical monitoring of patients across inpatient and outpatient settings, and raise awareness among professionals of when patients need to be referred to hospital.

 * Health and Social Care Information Centre for England